polar-app/polar-app/content/blog/2020-02-14-Top-Five-Flashcard-Apps-2020.md

-People and developers are finding new ways of using flashcard tools.
-[Some are opposing it](https://thesector.com.au/2020/02/03/a-21st-century-approach-to-emergent-literacy-no-flashcards-in-preschool-please/) as well, especially in playschools, saying that early learning needs to be creative and challenging.
+People and developers are finding new ways of using flashcard tools. <a href="https://thesector.com.au/2020/02/03/a-21st-century-approach-to-emergent-literacy-no-flashcards-in-preschool-please/">Some are opposing it</a> as well, especially in playschools, saying that early learning needs to be creative and challenging.
 Flashcards have nothing against extensive print learning, they’re a proven way of learning new information.
 Sometimes the new stuff does not have much of a creative approach to it, as in the case of the many medical terminologies.